keyan-m/cardano-recorded-mint/README.md

 such that the identifier of the new element is "greater than" the identifier of the UTxO getting spent, and also smaller the one that it currently points to.

+> [!NOTE]
+> The logic for comparing the identifiers depends mostly on the type of the
+> identifiers.
+Here for example, our identifiers are byte arrays and we're
+> comparing them lexicographically.

 ## Validator Logic